martinrist/reactive-with-rxjs-bacon/content.md

 - It's possible to convert a _cold observable_ to a _hot observable_

 - This is another one of the key differences between bacon.js and RxJS:
+    - bacon.js has no _cold observables_, so EventStreams and Properties are consistent among subscribers
-    - Means RxJS is more flexible / powerful
+    - RxJS has more options, therefore more flexible
     - But we need to be careful to avoid unexpected behaviour
     - Need to pay attention to what kind of Observable we're using